jlevy/og-equity-compensation/README.md

 3. How likely it is the company will be valuable as part of another company—that is, whether it may be [acquired](https://www.investopedia.com/terms/a/acquisition.asp).

-🚧 Add definition of acquisition of public company (will also include IPO)

-Only the first concern is relatively clear, if you know the company’s financials.
+The first concern is relatively clear, if you know the company’s financials.
 The second and third are all a matter of prediction and never certain.
 Broadly, it’s important to understand how uncertain each of these concerns are depending on the stage of the company.

-In later stage private companies, the financials of the company are still known, at least to some people within the company, and these predictions are usually more certain.

 In earlier stage private companies, there may be little or no profit, but the company may seem valuable because of high expectations that it can make future profit or be acquired.
 If a company like this takes money from investors, the investors determine the price they pay based on these educated guesses.
-In short, when considering early stage private companies like startups, there is more guesswork and more uncertainty about the future value of equity.
+Overall, in startups there is a high degree of uncertainty about the future value of equity.

+In later stage private companies, the financials of the company are still known, at least to some people within the company, and these predictions are often more certain.

 ## How Equity is Granted